Nepal income tax brackets 2082/83: a salaried person's cheat sheet

 What the 1% SST means and where it goes

-The "Social Security Tax" charged on the bottom slab is a government revenue line, not your SSF contribution.
-They are separate.
+The "Social Security Tax" charged on the bottom slab is a government revenue line, separate from your SSF contribution.

 How to actually file

 For most salaried workers, filing is automatic.
 Your employer deducts TDS monthly using the slab table, deposits it with IRD, and issues a Form D-3 (annual TDS certificate) within 25 days of Shrawan end.
-If your only income is salary and the TDS matches your final tax liability, you don't need to file anything separately.
+If salary is your only income and the TDS matches your final tax liability, nothing separate needs to be filed.

 You do need to file: